unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 You are expert at slinking through shadows.
 You gain the following benefits:
 - You can try to hide when you are lightly obscured from the creature from which you are hiding.
 - When you are hidden from a creature and miss it with a ranged weapon attack, making the attack doesn't reveal your position.
-- Dim light doesn’t impose disadvantage on your Wisdom (Perception) checks relying on sight.
+- Dim light doesn't impose disadvantage on your Wisdom (Perception) checks relying on sight.

 #### SPACER
 You understand spacecraft architecture with uncanny precision.
 You gain the following benefits:
 - Increase your Intelligence score by 1, to a maximum of 20.
 - You have advantage on Intelligence (Investigation) checks to navigate an unfamiliar ship.
-- You can accurately recall the layout of any ship or space station you’ve been on.
+- You can accurately recall the layout of any ship or space station you've been on.

 #### SPELL SNIPER
 *Prerequisite: The ability to cast at least one tek skill*

 You have learned techniques to enhance your attacks with certain kinds o f tek skills, gaining the following benefits:
-- When you cast a tek skill that requires you to make an attack roll, the tek skill’s range is doubled.
+- When you cast a tek skill that requires you to make an attack roll, the tek skill's range is doubled.
 - Your ranged tek skill attacks ignore half cover and three-quarters cover.
 - You learn one cantrip that requires an attack roll.
 Choose the cantrip from the evangelist, priest, morph, scion, cybernetic, or Arcanist tek skill list.
 Your tek skillcasting ability for this cantrip depends on the tek skill list you chose from: Charisma for evangelist, scion, or cybernetic; Wisdom for priest or morph; or Intelligence for Arcanist.